 Unsalted butter is commonly used in baking applications or any situation where someone wishes to better control the salt in their food.

-Kerrygold butter has a higher fat content than your “regular” stick butter.
+Kerrygold butter has a higher fat content than your "regular" stick butter.
+I couldn't get confirmation on this but it is reported by a number of people that it's 82% butter fat.
 This is great for baking things especially baked goods that you want to be flaky, like croissants and pie crusts.